Artichoke Dance Community Based Programs.

 COMMUNITy programs

 Our place-based approach engages communities in their most pressing environmental issues.
-From the Gowanus Canal, one of the nation’s most polluted waterways located in our own backyard, to the Los Angeles River, Biscayne Bay in Miami to isolated rural immigrant communities, our work has both broad impact and involves individuals in life changing work.
+From the Gowanus Canal, one of the nation’s most polluted waterways located in our own backyard, to the Los Angeles River and Biscayne Bay in Miami, to isolated rural immigrant communities, our work has both broad impact and involves individuals in life changing work.

 Our 2019 Beach Clean Up engaged 65 volunteers who collected 220 pounds of trash.